 '''

 - file-store:

 This configures version 2 of the file-store.

 version: 2

 enabled: no

 Set the directory for the filestore.
 If the path is not

 absolute will be be relative to the default-log-dir.

 #dir: filestore

 Write out a fileinfo record for each occurrence of a

+'''

+'''

 file.
 Disabled by default as each occurrence is already logged

 as a fileinfo record to the main eve-log.

 #write-fileinfo: yes

 Force storing of all files.
 Default: no.

 #force-filestore: yes

 Override the global stream-depth for sessions in which we want

 to perform file extraction.
-Set to 0 for unlimited.
+Set to 0 for unlimited; otherwise,

+must be greater than the global stream-depth value to be used.

 #stream-depth: 0

 Uncomment the following variable to define how many files can

 remain open for filestore by Suricata.
 Default value is 0 which

 means files get closed after each write

 #max-open-files: 1000

 Force logging of checksums, available hash functions are md5,

 shal and sha256.
 Note that SHA256 is automatically forced by

 the use of this output module as it uses the SHA256 as the

 file naming scheme.

 #force-hash: [sha1, md5]

 '''